probot/probot/README.md

-# HubBot
+# PRobot

 _NOTE: this REAME is aspirational, and the project name is guaranteed to change._

-HubBot is a trainable robot that responds to activity on GitHub.
+PRobot is a trainable robot that responds to activity on GitHub.
 Pre-built behaviors let you automatically welcome first-time contributors, @mention previous authors, or close stale pull requests.
 Write your own behaviors to add whatever behavior your project needs.

 ## Why?